Soham-Debnath/Python-conditional-statements/README.md

-# These codes show conditional statements with examples in Python
+# These codes show conditional statements with examples in Python.